iip-ecosphere/platform/platform/examples/examples.vdw/README.md

   * Run then `de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest`
   as Java program to execute the generated connector.

 For all executions, the VDW/UMATI OPC UA server must be accessible via Internet.
+And, as usual, *** do not modify generated code ***.

 See [Platform configuration](https://github.com/iip-ecosphere/platform/tree/main/platform/configuration/configuration) for details on the state of the generation and the required version of EASy-Producer.